crpietschmann/portfolio/_posts/2008-05-30-aspnet_35_create_ajax_extender_controls_using_the_extendercontrol_base_class.markdown

-<em>The ExtenderControl class enables you to programmatically add AJAX functionality to an ASP.NET server control.
+*The ExtenderControl class enables you to programmatically add AJAX functionality to an ASP.NET server control.
 The ExtenderControl inherits from the Control class and implements the IExtenderControl interface.
 The Control class defines the properties, methods, and events that are shared by all ASP.NET server controls.
 The <a href="http://msdn.microsoft.com/en-us/library/system.web.ui.iextendercontrol.aspx">IExtenderControl</a> interface is an abstract class, which you cannot instantiate directly.
-Instead, you create a derived type.</em>
+Instead, you create a derived type.*

 <h3>Basics of created Extender Controls that Inherit from ExtenderControl</h3>